Perception

 Sound 9

 Perception is a unique horror title with a charming protagonist who just happens to be blind.
-This puts a whole new spin on exploring a haunted location as you have to make use of echolocation to find your way around.
-Although creepy, some of the horror elements, such as being chased by an evil presence if you make too much noise, doesn’t quite live up to expectations.
-However, the story is very interesting, despite a couple of cliches and discovering what happened in the house throughout the years is fascinating.
+This puts a whole new spin on exploring a haunted location, as you must use echolocation to find your way around.
+Although creepy, some horror elements, such as being chased by an evil presence if you make too much noise, don’t quite meet expectations.
+However, despite a couple of cliches, the story is interesting, and discovering what happened in the house throughout the years is fascinating.
 While the game won’t win any awards for its monochromatic visuals, it does feature some stellar voice acting.
-Players in search of an atmospheric ghost story that isn’t too demanding should definitely try out Perception.
+Players searching for an atmospheric ghost story that isn’t too demanding should try out Perception.

-Gameplay: A little short and easy, but very interesting while it lasts.
+Gameplay: Perception is a little short and easy but very interesting while it lasts.

-Graphics: The visuals are purposely kept simple, which means it doesn’t look as good as some other horror titles.
+Graphics: The visuals are purposely kept simple, meaning they don’t look as good as some other horror titles.

-Sound: Great ambient sound effects and brilliant voice acting, especially for the protagonist
+Sound: The game features great ambient sound effects and brilliant voice acting, especially for the protagonist

 Summary 8.0 Great